lvgl/lvgl/docs/libs/sjpg.rst

    (can be modified)
 -  Currently only 16 bit image format is supported (TODO)
--  Only the required partion of the JPG and SJPG images are decoded, therefore they can’t be zoomed or rotated.
+-  Only the required partion of the JPG and SJPG images are decoded, therefore they can't be zoomed or rotated.

 Usage
 -----